 Regardless of which private lender you choose, all of them usually have similar loan application processes.
 We talk about the general application process for a private loan in the section below.

-Private Lender Loan Application Process
+Private Money Lender Loan Application Process

 - Pre-qualification – This phase takes as little as 3 minutes.
 It’s a quick approval process that gives a borrower a general understanding of their private money loan options.